RubixML/Iris/README.md

 $dataset->apply(new NumericStringConverter());
 ```

-Before we train the learner, we'll set 10 random samples aside that we'll later use to make some example predictions and score the model.
+In addition, we'll set aside 10 random samples that we'll later use to make some example predictions and score the model.
 The `randomize()` method on the dataset object will handle shuffling the data while `take()` pulls the first n rows from the dataset and puts them into a separate dataset object.
-For this example, we'll use 10 of the 150 samples for our testing set.
+For this example, we'll use 10 of the 150 samples in the dataset for our testing set.

 ```php
 $testing = $dataset->randomize()->take(10);
 ```

 ### Instantiating the Learner
-Next we'll instantiate the [K Nearest Neighbors](https://docs.rubixml.com/en/latest/classifiers/k-nearest-neighbors.html) classifier instance.
+Next we'll instantiate the [K Nearest Neighbors](https://docs.rubixml.com/en/latest/classifiers/k-nearest-neighbors.html) classifier instance and choose its hyper-parameters.
 KNN is a distance-based algorithm that finds the k closest samples from the training set and takes the most frequent label as the prediction.
 For example, if we choose k equal to 5, then we may get 4 labels that are Iris-setosa and 1 labeled Iris-virginica.
 In this case, the estimator would predict Iris-setosa with 80% certainty.

 ```php
 use Rubix\ML\Classifiers\KNearestNeighbors;